Charly Marie

 Morgane Hoffmann, Bertille Picard, Guillaume Bied, Charly Marie

-The pre-registration can be found at the American Economic Association’s registry for randomized controlled trials and the study was approved by the Paris School of Economics’ Institutional Review Board under the reference 2022 - 019.
+This project was pre-registered on the [AEA’s RCT Trial Registry] (https://www.socialscienceregistry.org/trials/10085).
+It was approved by the Paris School of Economics’ Institutional Review Board under reference 2022 - 019.

 Charlotte Rauscher, Charly Marie, Morgane Hoffmann